-This cardioid microphone has a 19mm diaphragm that means you get studio-quality sound.
+This cardioid microphone has a 19mm diaphragm which means you get studio-quality sound.
 It has a headphone jack, which has zero latency for easy monitoring.
 Anyone looking for a USB condenser mic, this is definitely an idle choice.

 - Studio-quality sound